christmex/cmd-filament-challenge/README.md

 ### What you chose not to build and why (if applicable)
-- Test-driven development (TDD):
-Due to time constraints, I did not adopt a TDD approach.
-However, I included basic business logic tests for core functionality.
-If extended, the system should include full test coverage using Pest and ideally move side effects like emails into jobs for easier testing.

-- Database enums for status and service types:
-I stored service types and statuses as strings rather than database-level enums to keep schema changes minimal and flexible.
-This avoids potential migration issues when enum values need to change.

 - No role-based user management:
 Since this is a single-user internal admin panel for now, I did not implement user roles.
 In a production scenario with multiple staff roles, I would integrate proper role-based access control using Laravel's policies or Spatie Permissions.

-- Not using Sushi or external config for static data:
-I chose PHP enums instead of packages like Sushi because enums are native, simple, and sufficient for this use case.

 - Email sending not deferred via job queue:
 I called email sending directly inside actions to keep it simple and avoid job setup.
 In production, this should be offloaded to jobs for better performance and testability.